JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/quick-tips/sql-server-substring-filter-forces-full-table-scan/index.md

 WHERE SUBSTRING(LastName, LEN(LastName) - 2, 1) IN ('Y', 'Z');
 ```

 It reads cleanly.
 It even runs and returns rows.
-But the more I looked at it, the more I found someone hiding under those two function `SUBSTRING` and `LEN` calls.
+But the more I looked at it, the more I found someone hiding under those two functions: `SUBSTRING` and `LEN` calls.
 This is T-SQL on SQL Server, so everything below is in that dialect, and there is enough here to be worth walking through carefully.

 ## The Trailing-Space Trap

-The single biggest correctness risk is the interaction between `LEN` and `SUBSTRING`, and it is easy to miss because both functions are doing exactly what they were designed to do.
+The biggest single correctness risk is the interaction between `LEN` and `SUBSTRING`, and it is easy to miss because both functions are doing exactly what they were designed to do.

 `LEN` excludes trailing spaces.
-That is not a quirk of one server's configuration.
+That is not a quirk of one server’s configuration.
 It is documented behavior.
-Microsoft's own reference for the function states plainly that it "returns the number of characters of the specified string expression, excluding trailing spaces."
+Microsoft’s own reference for the function states plainly that it “returns the number of characters of the specified string expression, excluding trailing spaces.”

 `SUBSTRING`, on the other hand, indexes the full, untrimmed string, counting every real character from position 1.

 So the two functions disagree about how long the string is.
-When `LastName` carries trailing whitespace — common in `CHAR(n)` columns or in data imported from a messy source — the start position is computed against the shorter logical length while `SUBSTRING` counts against the longer physical one.
+When `LastName` carries trailing whitespace — common in `CHAR(n)` columns or in data imported from a messy source — the start position is computed against the shorter logical length, while `SUBSTRING` counts against the longer physical one.
 The result is that you read the wrong character.

 ```sql
 -- LastName = 'Lopez   ' (3 trailing spaces)